 Mr. Lavorato received his B.A. in Communications from the University of San Francisco in 1992.
 He graduated as the Distinguished Military Graduate from ROTC and was commissioned in the United States Army, serving as an Aviation Officer and UH-60 Blackhawk pilot until 1998.
 After his military service, Mr. Lavorato earned his Juris Doctorate from the University of Santa Clara School Of Law in 2002.

 After law school, Mr. Lavorato practiced on the Monterey Peninsula and the Bay Area of California, focusing on complex civil litigation and criminal law.
 He was a member of a co-lead counsel for Economic Loss Class Plaintiffs in the Toyota Unintended Acceleration case which successfully resulted in a substantial settlement on behalf of class members.
 Other examples of his cases include the protection of female rights in the workplace, representing injured passengers arising from the crash of an airline in San Francisco, securing seven-figure settlements for drowning victims, victims of sexual assault, and clients injured by negligent automobile and truck drivers.
-Recently, Mr. Lavorato and attorneys Sean Breen and Glen Wilkerson of Howry Breen & Herman secured a multi-million dollar settlement on behalf of hundreds of condominium owners in a construction defect case here in Austin.
+Recently, Mr. Lavorato and attorneys Sean Breen and Glen Wilkerson of Howry Breen & Herman secured a full and fair settlement on behalf of hundreds of condominium owners in a construction defect case here in Austin.

 Mr. Lavorato has a broad range of courtroom experience, including both bench and jury trials, representing individuals, as well as corporate and governmental entities.
 As an FAA-certified commercial pilot, Mr. Lavorato brings real world experience to our team in the acquisition of key evidence related to aviation accident investigations, processes and procedures of regulatory agencies, including procedures of the National Transportation Safety Board (NTSB) and Federal Aviation Administration (FAA).